 In fact, what I’m going to show you here is that most of the basic crochet stitches are similar in the way they are done, and they even follow a sort of pattern.
 Once you start to get comfortable with the pattern, actually practicing the different stitches should be considerably easier.
 Plus, it will also help you remember the names of the different stitches!

-How to crochet all the stitches-make sure you’re ready
+How to crochet all the stitches-are you ready?

 Before I dive in to that, let me make one note to hopefully cut down on some possible confusion.
 If you are brand new to crocheting and you don’t know any stitches at all(or maybe if you only know the chain stitch), then this post is not the best place for you to start.